 - Any additional contributions you make to an SRA and 457(b) will also be canceled.

 If you are a compulsory participant in the retirement plan (age 35 or older, two or more years of service, and a 100% appointment), you will be enrolled in the Reduced Benefit Option:

-- Under this feature, the University provides a lower contribution of 5% instead of 10%, and no employee contributions are taken on earnings up to the Social Security wage base ($106,800 for 2011).
+- Under this feature, the university provides a lower contribution of 5% instead of 10% (or 4.5% instead of 9% match if you are subject to Paid Time Off as an employee of the U-M Hospitals and Health Centers), and no employee contributions are taken on earnings up to the Social Security wage base ($118,500 for 2015).

-- On earnings exceeding the wage base, you are required to contribute 5% and the University match increases to 10%.
+- On earnings exceeding the wage base, you are required to contribute 5% (or 4.5%) and the university match increases to 10% (or 9%).

 How do I enroll again in the plan after the six-month suspension?

-You must submit a new Salary or Annuity Option Plan Agreement to restart your participation in the Basic Retirement Plan and SRA.
-A Salary Deferral Agreement is needed to restart contributions to the 457(b) deferred compensation plan.
+You must re-enroll to restart your participation in the Basic Retirement Plan and SRA.
 You are not automatically enrolled after the six-month suspension period; your participation will only be reinstated when the Benefits Office receives your properly completed form.

 The University of Michigan in its sole discretion may modify, amend, or terminate the benefits provided with respect to any individual receiving benefits, including active employees, retirees, and their dependents.
 Although the university has elected to provide these benefits this year, no individual has a vested right to any of the benefits provided.
 Nothing in these materials gives any individual the right to continued benefits beyond the time the university modifies, amends, or terminates the benefit.
 Anyone seeking or accepting any of the benefits provided will be deemed to have accepted the terms of the benefits programs and the university's right to modify, amend or terminate them.